We compare prices from hundreds of airlines so you can find the best deal for you.

 Direct flights to Ibiza from the UK typically take less than three hours (closer to two and a half hours if you book flights to Ibiza from London), making weekend trips delightfully doable.
 By the time you've strapped yourself in and sipped a drink or two, the plane will probably be beginning its descent to this ravishing Balearic isle.

-With several low-cost carriers running direct routes from the UK to the White Isle, your chances of getting a cheap flight to Ibiza in 2016 or 2017 are good.
+With several low-cost carriers running direct routes from the UK to the White Isle, your chances of getting a cheap flight to Ibiza in 2017 are good.

 Ryanair has pretty much all corners of the UK covered with seasonal services from Birmingham, Bristol, East Midlands, Leeds, Liverpool, London, Manchester and Glasgow.